 Besides your historical occupancy data, you can also leverage live reporting to adjust your checkout staffing.
 The average amount of time spent per shopping trip is roughly 45 minutes, according to Pew Research.
 If you have a real-time capacity counting system, you find out about spikes in your current occupancy about 30 minutes before those customers get in line to check out.
 While your weekly analytics should cover the usual rushes, live occupancy counting can help you get ahead of unexpected ones to prevent long waits.

 Customer Queuing and Social Distancing

 The start of the COVID-19 outbreak marked a new era for grocery stores, suddenly deemed essential businesses.
 Stores struggled to keep up with the demand for cleaning products, soap and other essentials as customers stocked up to weather quarantines with unknown ends.
 Meanwhile, nonessential retailers closed their doors in wait of state reopening guidance.
-Stores must learn to balance social distancing with customer service.
-Inside the stores that remain open or that have reopened, changes in layout could mean one-way foot traffic.
-Floor markers line the walkways in 6-foot increments.
+Stores evolved as they balanced social distancing with customer service.
+Many stores have undergone permanent changes in layout, as a result.

 Social Distancing and the Checkout Queue

 To maintain capacity, the next customer in line must wait until another shopper exits.
 The “one in, one out” system means the checkout line’s speed reflects the pace of the entry line pretty closely.
 So, boosting speeds at checkout will naturally improve the experience at the entrance.

 One potential hangup is that 59% of consumers report using self-checkout more to protect themselves.
 These systems need to be cleaned often and can be slower if the technology confuses people.
 Even if your store uses parallel registers, a socially-distanced serpentine line for self-checkout can help.
 Also, keeping plenty of staff available to deal with technical issues can speed things up.